Coal mining in Brazil

-Coal mining in Brazil is the country's largest source of non-renewable energy, and is an important part of Brazil's energy economy.
-Brazil is the tenth largest energy consumer and the third largest in the Western Hemisphere.
+Coal mining in Brazil is an important part of the country's energy economy and is its largest source of non-renewable energy.
+Brazil is the eighth-largest energy consumer in the world and the third largest in the Western Hemisphere.
 Coal accounts for approximately 5.8 percent of the country's total primary energy supply.
-It is the country's largest source of non-renewable energy (50 percent), followed by nuclear energy (27 percent), petroleum (eight percent), and natural gas (2.5 percent).
-Brazil produces about 6 million tons of coal per year, and total coal reserves are estimated at approximately 32.3 billion tons.
-It is also important in reducing reliance on imported oil and gas.
+It is the country's largest source of non-renewable energy (50 percent), followed by nuclear energy (27 percent), petroleum (8 percent), and natural gas (2.5 percent).
+Brazil produces about 6 million tons of coal per year, and total coal reserves are estimated at 32.3 billion tons.

 Brazil's coal-mining region is located in the southern part of the country, and the reserves are distributed among the states of Paraná (1 percent), Santa Catarina (46 percent), and Rio Grande do Sul (53 percent).
-The southernmost state of Rio Grande do Sul has majority of the coal reserves, but Santa Catarina is the largest producer of coal.
+The southernmost state of Rio Grande do Sul has the majority of the coal reserves.
+However, Santa Catarina is the largest producer of coal.
 The total Brazilian coal production in 2007 was 12,144,564 short tons, with the state of Santa Catarina producing 7,228,895 of those.
-The coal mining industry is of tremendous importance to these regions given the rapid expansion of Brazil's national economy.
-It is also important in reducing reliance on hydropower from other regions.

-While the coal mining industry helped spur the regional economies in southern Brazil, in turn impacting their respective societies, but this has come at a high price.
-Severe environmental degradation has resulted from poor mining practices, improper waste disposal, poor regulation, and lack of research.
+There are some environmental concerns relating to coal mining.
 In the state of Santa Catarina alone, 3.5 million tons of coal are rejected annually and disposed of in landfills.
 This is more than half of Santa Catarina's total annual coal extraction.
-The environmental problems have also translated into adverse effects for the mineworkers and those living in surrounding areas.
-A number of health, social, economic, and political concerns have arisen as a result of the mining industry.
-The Brazilian federal government even declared the state of Santa Catarina a site of environmental concern.
+The Brazilian federal government has declared the state of Santa Catarina a site of environmental concern.